tdquang/Sticky-board/README.md

 # Board App

-This is a personal project that utilizes React.js to create a sticky notes board.
-The purpose of this app is to create an environment where programmers can leave sticky notes to their team members.
+This is a personal project that utilizes React.js to implement a sticky notes board.
+The purpose of this app is to create an environment where users can leave sticky notes to their team members.
 All notes are synchronized with a json file, making it so that any changes a user makes would be saved and syncronized with everyone else's boards.

 ## To use

-I implemented a simple serve with Python Flask to serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
+I implemented a simple server with Python Flask to serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
 Start your own server by doing the following:

 ### Python